 Student delegate registration is organised by the Rural Health Club at your university.
 Attending as a medical student is a great opportunity because the clubs are able to subsidise some of the cost associated with attendance.
 If you are a member of your Rural Health Club you will receive an email in the beginning of the year calling for applications.

 For more information, please talk to your relevant Rural Health Club.
-Applications open in February 2023.
+Applications are now open for registrations via clubs.

 “A really friendly atmosphere to the conference”